suleymanarslan/notebook/parenthood.md

 Normal body temperature for a baby is 36.4°C, it can vary slightly.
 38°C degree and above is considered as fewer.
 [Source](https://www.nhs.uk/conditions/pregnancy-and-baby/treating-high-temperature-children/?)

+### Crying

+* The first two weeks, baby cries when he / she is hungry unless there is an health issue.
+* Crying increases at 2 or 3 weeks of age, peaks between 6 and 8 weeks, and then slows down after that, generally hitting its lowest level by around 4 months.

 ## Stages of Birth